 - You may have to commit to the plan and face a fee if you withdraw from it early.

 If a bi-weekly plan sounds like the right fit for you, contact your lender to find out if it’s available.
-If not, consider other ways to save on your mortgage.
+If your lenders does not provide this service, consider other ways to save on your mortgage.

 How else can you save on your mortgage?